Lvdwardt/portfolio/README.md

 ## Shoutout

-I would like to give a special shoutout to [Nev Flynn](https://nevflynn.com) for the amazing design of this portfolio site, and [Rob Zaccardi](https://robertozaccardi.dev/) for the cool animation ideas!
+I would like to give a special shoutout to [Nev Flynn](https://nevflynn.com) for the amazing design of this portfolio site, and [Rob Zaccardi](https://robertozaccardi.dev/) for the awesome project page ideas!

 ---